-- The respective department manager must approve all overtime worked by nonexempt employees in advance.
-Overtime hours worked without prior approval will be grounds for disciplinary action, except in cases of emergency in which case all overtime hours shall be reported by an employee to his/her supervisor within twenty-four (24) hours and documented and explained on the timesheet. - Exempt employees do not receive overtime compensation. - Leave, jury leave, and holidays do not count as hours worked for the purpose of determining overtime pay eligibility. - All overtime must be documented and submitted within 1 day after the overtime work occurs to the supervisor who approved the overtime hours.
+- The direct supervisor must be informed of all overtime.
+The supervisor must approve any planned overtime, prior to the overtime occurring, when the employee expects to work overtime in order to finish a job task, project, or deadline.
+Overtime hours worked without prior approval may be grounds for disciplinary action, except in cases of extenuating circumstances such as a late pick up of a child or a home visit that lasted longer than planned.
+In those type of situations where the overtime is unplanned, the overtime hours must be reported by the employee to his /her supervisor within twenty-four (24) hours.
+All overtime is documented and explained on the timesheet. - Exempt employees do not receive overtime compensation. - Leave, jury leave, and holidays do not count as hours worked for the purpose of determining overtime pay eligibility.

-6.10 COMPENSATION FOR EDUCATIONAL ACHIEVEMENT
+7.11 COMPENSATION FOR EDUCATIONAL ACHIEVEMENT

 Salary increases and awards for educational accomplishments may be initiated by the Human Resources Manager after appropriate documentation is received.
-Increases may be awarded for completion of position related degrees from accredited institutions as follows:
+Increases may be awarded for completion of position related degrees and credentials from accredited institutions as follows:

-Associate's Degree = (\$200 award) Master's Degree = (\$400 award) Bachelor's Degree = (\$300 award)
+Child or Family Development Credential = (\$100 award) Bachelor's Degree = (\$300 award) Associate's Degree = $($200 \text{ award})$ Master's Degree = $($400 \text{ award})$